cloudfrontfactory/musicalKeyboardUsingCprogramming/README.md

 How to run the program:

-Step 1	Download Turbo C++ 3.2 from here - https://bit.ly/4598LfQ  \n
+Step 1	Download Turbo C++ 3.2 from here - https://bit.ly/4598LfQ

-Step 2	If any previous version of "Turbo C++" is installed on your computer, then first of all uninstall that. \n Step 3	Extract the downloaded "Turbo C++ 3.2.zip" file.
+Step 2	If any previous version of "Turbo C++" is installed on your computer, then first of all uninstall that.

+Step 3	Extract the downloaded "Turbo C++ 3.2.zip" file.

 Step 4	Run the "setup.exe" file.

 Step 5	Follow the setup instructions.

 Step 6	Open Turbo C++

-Step 7  Import the musicalKeyboard.c file in Turbo C++ Step 8  From the menu bar Run -> Run
+Step 7  Import the musicalKeyboard.c file in Turbo C++

+Step 8  From the menu bar Run -> Run

+Step 9 : Checkout the video for more information on how to execute the program - https://www.youtube.com/watch?v=D_IvzR2blg8

 Press A to Z any key.